Before you begin

 The Public Record Office Victoria (PROV) (under of the Public Records Act 1973) sets the standards for managing the public records your department or agency create.
 Always check with your department’s or agency’s records or information management specialist first for the approach to compliance.

 Comply with the Privacy and Data Protection Act 2014, and only collect information you’re legally entitled to collect.
-You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, , or the website).
+You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, , or the ).

 If your digital presence collects personal information, then the physical location of the servers where it’s stored must have the same level of legal protection for private data as we offer citizens in Victoria.

 Information management (IM)

-Refer to the guidance notes and policy documents on the IM section of .
+Refer to the guidance notes and policy documents on the information management section of .
 Includes guidance for managing records for Office 365 implementations, and a brief IM checklist for systems procurement and implementation.
-The gives an overview of IM for WoVG.
+The framework gives an overview of information management for whole of Victorian Government.

 Getting it approved

 Locate the person who manages the Information Management policies and processes for your department or agency.